harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

 1. **Data Cleaning**:
    - We removed any unnecessary elements such as URLs, special characters, and extra spaces from the dataset.
-   - The cleaned data was saved as cleaned_data.csv
+   - The cleaned data was saved as `cleaned_data.csv `.

 2. **Normalization**:
    - All text was converted to lowercase to maintain uniformity and avoid case-sensitive variations.